alanhay/spring-data-rest-poc/README.md

 The application will create and populate an in-memory database.
 Edit application properties to switch to mysql.

-IO have been lazy and used Lombok for some stuff so if you want to run via your IDE you'll need the plugin.
+I have been lazy and used Lombok for some stuff so if you want to run via your IDE you'll need the plugin.

 Springfox support for Spring Boot 2 looks to be a work in progress.
 The application does however bundle the HAL browser which is available at: